'He needs time to recover' - Emery confirms Xhaka's omission from Arsenal squad to face Wolves | Goal.com

 'He needs time to recover' - Emery confirms Xhaka's omission from Arsenal squad to face Wolves

-Unai Emery has confirmed that Granit Xhaka will not be included in his squad for a Premier League clash with Wolves on Saturday, as the fallout from his outburst last weekend continues.
+Unai Emery has confirmed that Granit Xhaka will not be included in the Arsenal squad for the Premier League clash with Wolves on Saturday, as the fallout from his outburst last weekend continues.

-The Arsenal midfielder was heavily criticised for his reaction to taunts from fans inside Emirates Stadium when he was substituted during a 2-2 draw at Crystal Palace on Sunday.
+The Gunners captain was heavily criticised for his reaction to taunts from fans inside Emirates Stadium when he was substituted during a 2-2 draw at Crystal Palace on Sunday.

-Xhaka ripped his shirt off and told supporters to "f*** off" before storming down the tunnel, leading to calls for him to be stripped of the captaincy.
+Xhaka ripped his shirt off and told supporters to "f*ck off" before storming down the tunnel, leading to calls for him to be stripped of the captaincy.

 The Switzerland international was left out of a penalty shootout defeat to Liverpool in the Carabao Cup in midweek and finally broke his silence on the incident via Arsenal's official Twitter account on Thursday.